glotter/psims/README.md

 the stdout and stderr output of RunpSIMS.sh.
 Each significant command should be logged with a timestamp so you can track the progress and get a better idea of what's happening.

+When a task fails, the data is kept in tact for further analysis.
+On the midway cluster, this is stored on the local scratch disk on a worker node.
+When the error message is printed, it will contain the node hostname and directory.
+For example:

+Ran on node midway211 in working directory /scratch/local/davidkelly999/psims.work/u/RunpSIMS-uzqdnzol

+To view the data, you must connect to the node and change to the directory mentioned.
+On midway, you can connect to a specific node with the following command:

+$ sinteractive -n 1 --nodelist=midway403

 Restarting failed runs
 ======================
 There may be times when a psims run fails.
 Failures may be caused by problems with the data, the hardware, or with any of